 The depth-integrated energy fluxes (FE in Fig. 10b), which essentially convey where the semi-diurnal IT energy is being held, are consistent with two major IT pathways emanating from A and B. Note that location A has somewhat stronger energy fluxes than B, in agreement with slightly longer ISW crests (see Fig. 5).
-Moreover, the propagation of the IT energy from the steep slopes of the amazon shelf-break is directed precisely towards the ISWs sea surface manifestations seen in the composite map (Fig. 10b).
+Moreover, the propagation of the IT energy from the steep slopes of the Amazon shelf-break is directed precisely towards the ISWs sea surface manifestations seen in the composite map (Fig. 10b).
 It is interesting to see that the majority of the ISWs are first seen when FE begins to decrease rapidly into the open ocean.
 This is probably a consequence of the filtered HYCOM data (which shows only IWs at the semi-diurnal frequency) – hence, higher frequency ISWs may become undetectable in HYCOM filtered data.